How To Fix Lower Back Pain

 "Dear Dr Bookspan, Please add my name to the list of happy people with happy backs!
 I've been doing stretches and bends as you have instructed and my lower back and hips are delighted!!
 I know how much stronger and what better form I have when I go to work on my own clients and am not hurting during or after.
 Many thanks, Marianne"

 3. Why Yoga Forward Bends Are Like Lifting Packages Wrong

-Wen standing and sitting, straightening an overly rounded area of the spine does good things.
-However, when you bend over, either rounded or straights - both cause extra force on the lower spine.
-Leaning forward with a straight back increases force until reaching maximum at a horizontal position.
-Rolling up "one vertebra at a time" causes the separate problems of the unequal pressure on discs.
+Straightening an overly rounded spine does good things - when you are sitting or standing upright.
+However, when you bend forward, either rounded or straight - both increase injurious leverage on the lower spine.
+Leaning forward with a straight back increases the force up until reaching maximum at a horizontal position - the hip hinge position.
+As a separate problem, the common practice of "rolling up one vertebra at a time" causes the separate problems of unequal pressure on discs.

-Here it is again, with the simple physical principles to explain more for those who want:
+Here it is again, with simple physical principles to explain more, for those who want it

 Thank you Extensionyoga.com for the instructive yoga figures in black.